arcaneAgilmente/consensual/readme.txt

 "Meter" sort folder that allows you to pick a difficulty from Beginner to Edit for sorting by meter.
 "Score" sort folder, pick one of "Highest", "Newest", "Open", "Total" and select a difficulty for sorting by score.
 "Rival" sort folder, pick a rival name (from the list of all names used on the machine), one of "Rank", "Highest", "Newest", and a difficulty to sort based on that rival's scores.
+"Favor" sort folder, pick one of "Machine Favor", "P1 Favor", or "P2 Favor" to sort by how favored the song is.

+Song favoriting system:
+Each song has an adjustable "favor" value.
+The default is 0 and it can be adjusted up or down to any integer value.
+The favor value can be displayed in the pane display, and used for sorting songs.
+Each profile has a separate favor value for each song, so one profile's favorites do not affect the machine favorites or the favorites of another profile.

+Song censoring system:
+Currently just adds songs to a list that is saved in Save/censor_list.lua

 Options screen:
 Navigate the menu with up, down, and start.